Skip to Content

 Language in Barcelona

-I found that my broken high school Spanish came in handy at times.
-While most people who work in establishments frequented by tourists speak at least some English, it’s not always great English, so I found that having a grasp on some basic Spanish came in useful in my 3 days in Barcelona.
+I found that my broken high school Spanish came in handy.
+While most people who work in establishments frequented by tourists speak at least some English, it’s not always great English, so I found that having a grasp on some basic Spanish came in useful.

 Safety in Barcelona

-I spent my stay in Barcelona in 3 days as a solo female traveler.
+The first time I traveled to Barcelona, I was a solo female traveler.
 I found it relatively safe to walk around the city by myself, even at night (although I definitely do not recommending staying out too late at night).
 You should avoid walking around El Raval and the southern end of La Rambla late at night – although, I would say that when you are solo traveling, you should avoid walking around by yourself late at night anywhere, regardless.

 Also be aware that tourist scams are commons in areas such as Las Ramblas, so always keep your guard up!

-On a side note: I spent my 3 days in Barcelona while the Catalan independence movement was going on.
+On a side note: My first trip to Barcelona was while the Catalan independence movement was going on.
 While the media portrayed chaos and made it seem like there were violent mass protests going on everywhere in the city (I almost cancelled my trip because of this), I was pleasantly surprised to find that the city was calm and quiet once I arrived.
 In fact, the only sign of the movement going on that I could see were the flags representing either side that people hung on their balconies.

 My point – take what the media says with a grain of salt, and do your own research.
 Be an educated traveler!